Bayes-assisted Confidence Regions: Focal Point Estimator and Bounded-influence Priors: Application to linear regression

-\textbf{Real-world data.} As a real-world example, we consider the breast cancer dataset analyzed by \citet{shimomura2016novel} and publicly available on the GEO database \citep[GEO accession GSE73002]{edgar2002gene}.
-For $n = 4113$ human subjects tested for breast cancer, the dataset contains normalized microarray expression values for $2540$ microRNAs as covariates, and a binary label for breast cancer status as response.
+\textbf{Real-world data.} As a real-world example, we consider the breast cancer dataset analyzed by \citet{Shimomura2016} and publicly available on the GEO database \citep[GEO accession GSE73002]{Edgar2002}.
+For $n = 4113$ human subjects tested for breast cancer, the dataset contains normalized microarray expression values for $2540$ microRNAs as covariates, and a binary label for breast cancer status as the response.
 The covariate matrix contains a very small number of missing values ($\simeq 0.03\%$), which we impute by the median before standardizing each column to have mean zero and unit variance.
-We aim to construct marginal confidence regions for the parameters $\bbeta$ of a linear regression model \eqref{eq:likelihoodlinearregression}, where the design matrix $\bX \in \mathbb{R}^{n \times p}$ contains the microRNAs expression profiles and a column of ones for the intercept ($p = 2541$), the response variable $\bY \in \mathbb{R}^n$ contains the binary labels for breast cancer status, and $\Sigma = \sigma_Y^2 \mathbf{I}$.
+We aim to construct marginal confidence regions for the parameters $\bbeta$ of a linear regression model \eqref{eq:likelihoodlinearregression}, where the design matrix $\bX \in \mathbb{R}^{n \times p}$ contains the microRNA expression profiles and a column of ones for the intercept ($p = 2541$), the response variable $\bY \in \mathbb{R}^n$ contains the binary labels for breast cancer status, and $\Sigma = \sigma_Y^2 \mathbf{I}$.
 As above, we encode sparsity into the FAB-CR procedure by specifying zero-mean independent priors on the entries of $\bbeta$, with scale parameter set to $\sqrt{\widetilde \Sigma_{jj}}$.
-In this case, the observation variance $\sigma_Y^2$ required to compute $\widetilde \Sigma_{jj}$ is unknown, and we estimate it using the unbiased estimator $ \widehat\sigma_Y^2 = \sum_{i=1}^n (y_i - \mathbf{x}_i^\top \widehat\bbeta)^2/(n-p),$ where $\widehat\bbeta$ is the MLE of $\bbeta$.
-Notably, using an estimator of $\sigma_Y^2$ instead of the true value makes the coverage guarantee of both the FAB-CR discussed above and the standard $z$-interval approximate rather than exact.
-More suitable alternatives for the unknown variance case are briefly discussed in \cref{sec:discussion}. \cref{fig:fab_ols_real} compares the FAB-CRs obtained under the Gaussian, horseshoe, and Laplace priors against the standard $z$-interval in terms of volume.
+In this case, the observation variance $\sigma_Y^2$ required to compute $\widetilde \Sigma_{jj}$ is unknown, and we estimate it using the estimator $\widehat\sigma_Y^2 = \sum_{i=1}^n (y_i - \mathbf{x}_i^\top \widehat\bbeta)^2/(n-p)$, where $\widehat\bbeta$ is the MLE of $\bbeta$.
+Because the binary response $\bY$ is analyzed under the continuous working model \eqref{eq:likelihoodlinearregression} and $\sigma_Y^2$ is estimated rather than known, the nominal coverage of both the FAB-CR discussed above and the standard $z$-interval should be interpreted as approximate rather than exact.
+This example is therefore intended primarily to illustrate the relative shrinkage and robustness behavior of the different FAB priors under a common working model. \Cref{fig:fab_ols_real} compares the FAB-CRs obtained under the Gaussian, horseshoe, and Laplace priors against the standard $z$-interval in terms of volume.